Mocking with MockingKit

 Inspecting invokations

 As we mentioned before, invoke records a function call so you can inspect it later.
-Since invokation is made by the mock as its functions are called, you can use just it as the protocol is intended to be used.
+This is automatically performed by the mock, so you can use just it as it’s intended to be used.

 Given the MockPrinter above, we could inspect it like this: